-Identity theft is one of the most prevalent crimes being relatively cheap and easy to obtain.
-Criminals use one of two approaches to obtaining a fake identity: create a new fictitious record or stealing personal information from another person (living or deceased).
+Identity theft is one of the most prevalent crimes as it it relatively cheap and easy to obtain.
+Criminals use one of two approaches to committing identity fraud: creating a new fictitious record or stealing personal information from another person (living or deceased).
 In this blog, we will be discussing the latter of the two, and specifically, the use of a stolen deceased identity.

 But first; it is important to understand how the identity of a deceased person can be obtained…